-How Touch ID unlocks an iOS device
+How Touch ID or Face ID unlocks an iOS device

-If Touch ID is turned off, when a device locks, the keys for Data Protection class Complete, which are held in the Secure Enclave, are discarded.
-The files and Keychain items in that class are inaccessible until the user unlocks the device by entering their passcode.
+With Touch ID or Face ID disabled, when a device locks, the keys for the highest class of Data Protection-which are held in the Secure Enclave-are discarded.
+The files and Keychain items in that class are inaccessible until you unlock the device by entering your passcode.

-With Touch ID turned on, the keys aren't discarded when the device locks; instead, they're wrapped with a key that is given to the Touch ID subsystem inside the Secure Enclave.
-When a user attempts to unlock the device, if Touch ID recognizes the user's fingerprint, it provides the key for unwrapping the Data Protection keys, and the device is unlocked.
-This process provides additional protection by requiring the Data Protection and Touch ID subsystems to cooperate in order to unlock the device.
+With Touch ID or Face ID enabled, the keys aren't discarded when the device locks; instead, they're wrapped with a key that's given to the Touch ID or Face ID subsystem inside the Secure Enclave.
+When you attempt to unlock the device, if the device detects a successful match, it provides the key for unwrapping the Data Protection keys, and the device is unlocked.
+This process provides additional protection by requiring cooperation between the Data Protection and Touch ID or Face ID subsystems to unlock the device.

-The keys needed for Touch ID to unlock the device are lost if the device reboots and are discarded by the Secure Enclave after 48 hours or five failed Touch ID recognition attempts.
+When the device restarts, the keys required for Touch ID or Face ID to unlock the device are lost; they're discarded by the Secure Enclave after any conditions are met that require passcode entry (for example, after not being unlocked for 48 hours or after five failed match attempts).